Will Antonio Brown Play For Patriots in Week 1 Against Steelers?

-The Antonio Brown roller coaster ride took anotehr wild turn on Saturday, with the star wide receiver being released by the Oakland Raiders and then quickly signing with the New England Patriots.
+The Antonio Brown roller coaster ride took another wild turn on Saturday, with the star wide receiver being released by the Oakland Raiders and then quickly signing with the New England Patriots.

 But the big question around the league following the announcement of his signing was if Brown was going to be able to suit up for Week 1 with the Patriots on Sunday Night Football against the Pittsburgh Steelers — his former team.